 Looking for your perfect protein powder?
 Gainful can help.
 Gainful allows you to create a custom-made protein powder that aligns with your goals, so you can get exactly what your body needs for proper protein absorption and digestion.

 First, head here to take our quiz.
-Using your answers, Gainful will figure out what type of protein best suits your body composition and overall goals, whether that’s whey protein, pea protein or protein from other sources like brown rice protein or egg protein.
+Using your answers, Gainful will figure out what type of protein best suits your body composition and overall goals, whether that’s whey protein, casein protein or a blend of plant-based proteins.
 You can add your own personalization, then we’ll deliver everything you need in the perfect amounts, making sure you’re getting the high quality protein necessary to achieve your goals.
 And as part of your Gainful subscription, you’ll also have a dedicated Registered Dietitian on-hand to answer any lingering questions you may have about protein absorption rate.

 Gainful wants to make it easy to maximize your protein absorption and get the most out of your protein powder.